BScafura/BScafura/README.md

 ###

 <p align="left">Hi, my name is Breno Scafura.
-I am a Jr. Software Developer focused in web applications.
+I am a Jr. Software developer focused in Web Development.
 Right know I am pursuing to improve my skills in Web3 development, since I believe that blockchain techonologies will change the way we think about IT and make business all around the world.</p>

 ###